Kyuu-Ji/htb-write-up/logforge/write-up-logforge.md

 ```

 The credentials work and it is possible to login to the FTP service.
-The FTP service is in the home folder of root and it is possible to upload an SSH key in _/root/.ssh/authorized_keys2_.
+The FTP service hosts the home folder of root and it is possible to upload an SSH key in _/root/.ssh/authorized_keys2_.

 Creating _authorized_keys2_ in the folder with our generated public SSH key:
 ```